Pay off an overdraft with a credit card

 For unexpected costs

-First, if unexpected expenses threaten to pitch an account into an overdraft, a 0% purchase spending period (see comparison table) is an alternative option.
+First, if unexpected expenses threaten to pitch an account into an overdraft, a 0% purchase spending period (see main guide) is an alternative option.

 Many introductory 0% periods last for well over a year.
 That makes them suitable for spreading extra spending that would otherwise send cardholders into their overdrafts.

 Again, though, paying off within the 0% period is essential to reap the benefits.